phoebe-project/phoebe2-workshop/materials.md

 pip install https://github.com/phoebe-project/phoebe2/archive/refs/heads/workshop2021.zip --ignore-installed
 ```

 Note that PHOEBE only supports Python 3.6+, so you may need to replace `pip` with `pip3` or even `python3 -m pip` depending on your system.
+Also a "PEP 440 version" warning isn't a concern - this is just python complaining that "workshop2021" doesn't follow the standard version formatting.

 If you're on a newer mac system and PHOEBE fails to build, you may need to first install a supported compiler.
 The easiest way to do this is to install PHOEBE within a conda environment where you first install a compiler (`conda install clangxx_osx-64`).
 See the [mac install instructions for 2.3](http://phoebe-project.org/install/latest/mac/auto) for more details (and just swap out the `pip install phoebe` with the line above to install the workshop version).